UncleSam1966/VipAccess_GUI/README.md

 ## Pre requisites:

+- python-vipaccess and xclip
-- python-vipaccess and xclip. (zenity and awk are assumed to be already installed, if not just add them to the `sudo apt install` line below)
+- zenity and awk are assumed to be already installed, if not just add them to the `sudo apt install` line below

 ## Installation: